Skip to main content

 Settings Reference

-All voice input settings are in Settings > Voice Input.
+Everything lives in Settings > Voice Input.

 Speech-to-text

-SettingValues / Notes
+SettingValues / notes

 Voice inputEnabled / Disabled (default: Disabled)